 Search

 The process of study selection is reported in Figure 1.
 In total, 46 unique abstracts and 11 unique articles were assessed.
 The search strategy yielded 11 relevant publications, published from 1979 to 2014, with data available on clinical and functional outcomes of patients who returned to sports activity after sustaining an acute scaphoid fracture[9,10,21-29].
-There were two randomised controlled trials (RCT)[9,10], six retrospective cohort studies (RCS)[21-26] and three case series (CS)[27-29].
+There were two randomised controlled trials[9,10], six retrospective cohort studies[21-26] and three case series[27-29].

 Table 2 summarises the characteristics of the articles included in this review.
 The table contains information on study location, patient demographics including gender and age, fracture type/location, management methods, sporting activities reported and level of sport.